JonathanCGill/ai-runtime-behaviour-security/multi-agent-security/README.md

 ## Relationship to Parent Framework

-This framework is a direct extension of the [Enterprise AI Security Controls Framework](https://github.com/JonathanCGill/enterprise-ai-security-controls-framework).
+MASO is the multi-agent extension of the [Enterprise AI Security Controls Framework](https://github.com/JonathanCGill/enterprise-ai-security-controls-framework).
 It inherits:

 - The **three-layer defence model** (guardrails, LLM-as-Judge, human oversight)
 - The **PACE resilience methodology**
 - The **risk classification matrix** and tiered implementation approach
 - The **regulatory mapping** framework

-It extends the parent framework by addressing:
+It extends the parent framework into multi-agent territory by addressing:

 - **Multi-model orchestration** security (agent-to-agent trust, delegation, authority chains)
 - **Inter-agent communication** integrity (the message bus as a security control point)